Unstructured-IO/unstructured/docs/source/core/staging.rst

 See the `LabelStudio docs <https://labelstud.io/tags/labels.html>`_ for a full list of options for labels and annotations.

-For more information about the ``stage_for_label_studio`` brick, you can check the `source code here <https://github.com/Unstructured-IO/unstructured/blob/a583d47b841bdd426b9058b7c34f6aa3ed8de152/unstructured/staging/label_studio.py>`__.
+For more information about the ``stage_for_label_studio`` function, you can check the `source code here <https://github.com/Unstructured-IO/unstructured/blob/a583d47b841bdd426b9058b7c34f6aa3ed8de152/unstructured/staging/label_studio.py>`__.

 ``stage_for_prodigy``